landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 Rationale: setting expectations about how and when datasets will be shared internally will minimize conflict during the project.

-- The meteorological dataset will be made available to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\Metero\.
+- The meteorological dataset will be made available to everyone involved with the project on the shared drive at the following location; R:\Projects\BrBoMaster\Metero\.
 The data will be available in csv format accompanied by XML documents which adhere to EML metadata standards.
 Datasets will be consistently updated and calibrated throughout the project by Martha Marien.
 As datasets are updated, no notification will be given.
 Raw data will only be uploaded if there are no processed version and otherwise can be requested by emailing Martha Marien.

-- The bird survey dataset will be made available to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\Birds.
+- The bird survey dataset will be made available to everyone involved with the project on the shared drive at the following location; R:\Projects\BrBoMaster\Birds.
 The dataset will be available in CSV format accompanied by text files which include the metadata.
 Datasets will be uploaded within two weeks of data collection by the individual who collected it.
 The first survey will be conducted in March and the second in May.
 Email notifications will be sent when the new datasets are uploaded.

-- The water quality datasets will be made available to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\WaterQ.
+- The water quality datasets will be made available to everyone involved with the project on the shared drive at the following location; R:\Projects\BrBoMaster\WaterQ.
 Datasets will be available in CSV format with metadata in an accompanied text file.
 Datasets will be uploaded within two weeks of data collection and a notification will be sent via email.

-- The de-identified wetland's survey will be made available to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\Wet!!.
+- The de-identified wetland's survey will be made available to everyone involved with the project on the shared drive at the following location; R:\Projects\BrBoMaster\.
 The dataset will be available in CSV format with all necessary metadata in a text file.
 The dataset will be updated in two batches and a notification will be sent via email when a new batch is available.

-## Data Use

-Most of the projects use CSV (comma-separated values) as a means of storing the data.
-Any program can be used to open and edit these files (Excel, LibreOffice, Notepad++, ect) as long as the format and file extension are maintained.

 ## Protection for Sensitive and Confidential Data

 Management of the sensitive material inside the Wetland Survey datasets is to be handled by Dianne Dunning.
-The details concerning the protection of the sensitive can be found in the following location and was approved by the Institutional Review Board at Oregon State on 2019-01-18 R !
+The details concerning the protection of the sensitive can be found in the following location and was approved by the Institutional Review Board (IRB) at Oregon State on 2019-01-18 R:\Projects\BrBoMaster\MasterAdmin

 ## Management of Physical Samples

-All physical samples collected by the water quality group will be handle in the Gilbert 193 lab according to the specifications laid out in the following document R: .
+All physical samples collected by the water quality group will be handle in the Gilbert 193 lab according to the specifications laid out in the following document R:.

 ## Data Publication